LA MORT DE SMYRNE

-René Puaux (1878-1937) was a journalist who worked for the French newspaper Le Temps.
-He arrived at Smyrna (today İzmir) in 1919 and collected vital eye-witness testimonies and information from the Smyrna Holocaust following the Kemalist Army's entrance to the city in September 1922.
-A year later, he published Les derniers jours de Smyrne (The last days of Smyrna) in which he used additional documentation and testimonies which weren't available to him at the time of writing this publication.
+René Puaux (1878-1937) was a French historian and journalist who worked for the French newspaper Le Temps.
+He arrived at Smyrna (today İzmir) in 1919 and was able to collect vital eye-witness testimonies and information from the Smyrna Holocaust following the Kemalist Army's entrance to the city in September 1922.
+A year later, he published Les derniers jours de Smyrne [The last days of Smyrna] in which he used additional documentation and testimonies which weren't available to him at the time of writing this publication.

 On page 10 he wrote:

 Le rapt des femmes et des jeunes filles est une vieille tradition chez les soldats turcs et les témoignages à ce sujet sont aussi nombreux que révoltants.
 Des femmes furent violées sous les yeux de leur mari ou de leur père, assassinés s'ils tentaient d'intervenir Un Grec, employé dans une maison anglaise, et qui avait réussi à se cacher, assista au meurtre de son père et au viol de sa femme et de sa fille.
 Un Levantin naturalisé Américain, se suicida après avoir subi le même spectacle.